pjambet/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 draft: false
 comment: false
 keywords: []
 summary: "In this chapter we will write our own hash table.
-This will allow to remove uses of the Ruby Hash class and use our, built from scratch, Dict class."
+This will allow to remove uses of the Ruby Hash class and use our Dict class, built from scratch."
 ---

 ## What we'll cover